-The BC Adolescent Health Survey from 2013 found that 1% of Aboriginal youth attending school in BC identified as transgender and 5% identified as Two-Spirit.
-This research with Aboriginal transgender and Two-Spirit youth in BC found that a majority feel positive about themselves and their overall health.
-However, alarming percentages of Aboriginal transgender and Two-Spirit youth reported experiencing physical and sexual abuse (29%), thinking about suicide (34%) and experiencing discrimination (36%) [45].
+The BC Adolescent Health Survey from 2013 found that 1% of Aboriginal youth attending school in BC identified as transgender and 5% identified as Two-Spirit.27 This research with Aboriginal transgender and Two-Spirit youth in BC found that a majority feel positive about themselves and their overall health.
+However, alarming percentages of Aboriginal transgender and Two-Spirit youth reported experiencing physical and sexual abuse (29%), thinking about suicide (34%) and experiencing discrimination (36%) [47].

-These results - reported in Raven's Children IV: Aboriginal youth health in BC [45] - separated Aboriginal students into those who lived on-reserve and those who did not despite the fact that only First Nations, not Métis or Inuit, live on reserves.
+- 24 Interpret with caution due to moderate variability - 25 It is important to note that these measures may not adequately capture sexual and gender diversity as an individual's expression may not be confined to these - 27 These results reported in Raven's Children IV: Aboriginal youth health in BC [47] separated Aboriginal students into those who lived on-reserve and those who did not despite the fact that only First Nations, not Métis or Inuit, live on reserves.